RaulDiodiu/rap-handson-travel-docs/part9/README.md

 #### Make a button with context dependent text
 Find ResponsiveTableCells.fragment.xml in webapp/ext/fragments.
 We want to include the name of the hotel in a button text and handle the press on it later.
-Replace the Text control with a button control with the following properties:
+Replace the Text control with a button control.
+This is done by replacing "Text" with "Button" within the XML Tags.
+The property "text" is already defined, but "press" must be added by you.
+Remember that in XML values for properties need to be within double quotes.
+It must have the following properties:

 | Property | Value                        |
 | -------- | ---------------------------- |